A Central Limit Theorem for Punctuated Equilibrium: Abstract

 \section{Abstract}

 Current evolutionary biology models usually assume that a phenotype undergoes gradual change.
-This is in stark contrast to biological intuition, which indicates that change can also be punctuated --- the phenotype can jump.
-Such a jump can especially occur at speciation, i.e. dramatic change occurs that drives the species apart.
+This is in stark contrast to biological intuition, which indicates that change can also be punctuated---the phenotype can jump.
+Such a jump could especially occur at speciation, i.e. dramatic change occurs that drives the species apart.
 Here we derive a Central Limit Theorem for punctuated equilibrium.
-We show that, if adaptation is fast, for weak convergence to hold, dramatic change has to be a rare event.
+We show that, if adaptation is fast, for weak convergence to normality to hold, the variability in the occurrence of change has to disappear with time.

 Keywords : Branching diffusion process, Conditioned branching process, Central Limit Theorem, L\'evy process, Punctuated equilibrium, Yule--Ornstein--Uhlenbeck with jumps process \\~\\ AMS subject classification : 60F05, 60J70, 60J85, 62P10, 92B99